cxw42/smallcxx/README.md

 ### Starting fresh

-    ./bootstrap && ./configure && make -j maintainer-clean && ./bootstrap
+    ./autogen.sh && make -j maintainer-clean && ./autogen.sh

-That will leave you ready to run `./configure`.
+That will leave you ready to run `make`

 The first time you compile, you may get errors about missing `.deps/*` files.
 If so, re-run `make`.
 If that doesn't work, run `make -jk` once to generate